yalin-liu/S381F---Tutorial1---server-side-app-/README.md

-# Getting Started with IBM Cloud
+# Getting Started with Heroku Cloud
-This tutorial demonstrates how to deploy a simple Node.js app to IBM Cloud.
+This tutorial demonstrates how to deploy a simple Node.js app to Heroku Cloud.
 The app you are going to deploy is a server-side app that responds to HTTP `GET` requests and returns a simple text message `Hello World!`

 ## Preparation
-1. Create a **free** account at https://cloud.ibm.com.
+1. Create a **free** account at https://www.heroku.com/.
 Write down your ID and password.

 2. Download the sample app to your *home* directory.
 ```